-In August 2018, the FASB issued ASU No. 2018-13, "Fair Value Measurement (Topic 820): Changes to the Disclosure Requirements for Fair Value Measurement" (ASU 2018-13) which changes the fair value measurement disclosure requirements of ASC 820.
-This ASU is effective for public entities for fiscal years beginning after December 15, 2019, with early adoption permitted.
-The Company is assessing the impact this standard will have on its consolidated financial statements and disclosures.
+In August 2018, 2018-13, Fair Value Measurement (Topic 820): Changes to the Disclosure Requirements for Fair Value Measurement (ASU 2018-13) which changes the fair value measurement disclosure requirements of ASC 820.
+Entities will no longer be required to disclose the amount of, and reasons for, transfers between Level 1 and Level 2 of the fair value hierarchy, the policy of timing of transfers between levels of the fair value hierarchy and the valuation processes for Level 3 fair value measurements.
+The Company adopted the new standard effective January 1, 2020, and there was no impact on its consolidated financial statements.